croncagl/ML-potential-training---CP2K-LAMMPS-MACE/README.md

 Once the `make_extended_mace.sh` script has constructed the training data file, the training can start.
 If you run the script with the water example, the produced training file is named `h2o_training.xyz`.
-Put this or your training set file in the `Training` folder, where the `run_mace.sh` script is.
+Put this or your training set file in the `TRAINING` folder, where the `run_mace.sh` script is.
 This script contains the parameters that control the MACE training:
 ```
 fixed_args=(